-After having analyzed several Chick tracts about Islam, it is obvious that Chick never had the intention of providing a fair and honest depiction of Muslims.
-We have seen time and again how Chick resorted to dishonest caricatures of Muslims, all in an effort to demonize Islam and try to win converts to his religion.
+Since we have already analyzed a few Chick tracts about Islam, it should be obvious that Chick never had the intention of providing a fair and honest depiction of Muslims.
+We have seen time and again how Chick resorted to dishonest caricatures of Muslims in an effort to demonize Islam and try to win converts to his religion.
 “The Sky Lighter” is no different.
 In the tract, Chick depicts the life of a young suicide bomber, and equates it with Islam.
-But as with previous Chick tracts that we have examined, we will find that upon examination, “The Sky Lighter” is just another piece of Chick’s propaganda.
+But as with previous Chick tracts that we have examined, we will find that upon examination, “The Sky Lighter” is just another piece of Chick’s absurd propaganda.

-Next, Chick’s evil Muslim teacher quoted a saying of the first Caliph of Islam Abu Bakr (may Allah be please be with him) in of his lessons.
-As a way to indoctrinate the young boy into becoming a suicide bomber, the teacher claimed that Abu Bakr once said:
+Next, Chick’s evil Muslim teacher quoted a statement attributed to the first Caliph of Islam Abu Bakr (may Allah be please be with him) in of his lessons.
+As a way to indoctrinate the young Abdulla into becoming a suicide bomber, the teacher claimed that Abu Bakr once said:

 “[t]hat even if he had one foot in Paradise, he could not trust Allah to let him in.”

 Chick appealed to the Islamic scholar Khalid Muhammad Khalid’s book Successors of the Messenger as his source for this statement.
 Unfortunately for Chick, this book is actually freely available on the Internet, and any person who is actually interested in truth can check if Chick was providing an honest quote.
 Upon checking Khalid’s book, we find that Chick not only took what Abu Bakr really said out of context, he also just flat-out lied.
 Here is how Khalid’s book actually quotes Abu Bakr (emphasis ours):

 “By Allah!
 I would not rest assured and feel safe from Allah’s punishment, even if one of my feet was in Paradise.”